46+ Best General Transcription Jobs from Home, No Experience Required

 Neal R. Gross

-If you have some experience with legal terminology, you can become a transcriber for Neal R. Gross.
+If you have some experience with legal terminology, you can become a transcriber for Neal R. Gross (review).
 This company specializes in court transcriptions, where you’ll need to transcribe audio files verbatim for court reports.

 This position will require a 30-hour commitment per week, so it may not be the best option for those looking for a very flexible schedule.
 You also must be able to transcribe at least 5 hours of audio within your 30-hour workweek.